amcardie/discord-bot/README.md

 TODO:
 Add more moderation commands
-Learn how to make more complex game commands like tic-tac-toe
+Learn how to make more complex games
 Make a custom help embed